mvolkmann/blog/src/chess.md

 1. Don't push kingside pawns more than two ranks away from king.
 1. Don't take the queen out too early.
 1. Trade side pawns (files C and F) for center pawns (files D and E).
-1. Avoid doubling pawns unless doing so wins a piece.
 1. Look for potential attacks from opponent, especially ones that put you in check AND threaten other pieces.
 1. Count the number of pieces attacking and defending each square